jonnymaserati/jonnymaserati.github.io/_posts/2022-05-26-a-modified-tortuosity-index.markdown

 Where \\(\kappa\\) is a constant for which 1 seems to be appropriate, but I've left this in since in the reference ***TI*** equation this value is \\(1\times{10^{7}}\\) which is easily overlooked.
 Note that the \\(\frac{1}{L_{csi}}\\) product has been added in the summation and the \\(L_{c}\\) term is no longer an inverse, the intent of which is to make the ***MTI*** result dimensionless.

 The next step is not intuitive (to me at least) as the summations need to be done per section.
-I'm not completely sure that the equation correct, but I can express it in [Python] code:
+I'm not completely sure that the above equation correctly represents this, but I *can* express it in [Python] code:

 ```python
 # set the value for the constant kappa